 Growing Fig Trees

 One thing you may want to watch for is the Alternaria rot fungus.
 Usually occurs where is lots of rainfall or the landscape is consistently wet.
 Green specks and yellow lesions on the fruit is a sure sign of this fungus.
 Spider mites will also attack this fruit tree spraying with a good spider mite insecticide will work.
 Go organic and use neem oil to kill these pests.
-Learn more at insects and diseases on plants.
+Learn more about insects and diseases on plants.

 Planting fig trees are the same as most fruit or ornamental trees.
 Here are some great tree-planting tips.